What it Means

 - Pitch Deck Interest: Links Created: -14.3%

 While Memorial Day weekend seemed to affect founders (links sent was down over 14%0, it seems VCs spent their downtime reading decks.
 Overall pitch deck interest was up another 2.6%, which puts it up 30% YoY.
 It also means that interest is continuing to buck the seasonal downward trend we would expect to see as we move into summer.
 The amount of time spent reading each pitch deck also went down slightly as VCs read through more decks.
-With founders taking a break last week we might see a drop in VC interest as they will have less decks in their pipeline to read, but expect it to remain high.
+With founders taking a break last week we might see a drop in VC interest as they will have fewer decks in their pipeline to read, but expect it to remain high.

 Updated: May 18, 2020